Wisconsin’s alcohol industry gets behind update, greater enforcement of laws

 Those who worked on the measure with Republican legislative leaders say now is the time to update laws in a state that saw the birth of beer-giant Miller in Milwaukee and in recent years has seen an explosion of smaller craft brewers, like New Glarus Brewing Co. which makes Spotted Cow and other beers available for sale only in Wisconsin.

-The bill affects every level of the state’s alcohol industry governing the licensing, producing, selling, and distribution of beer, wine, and liquor.
-The so-called three-tier system, created in the 1930s, has been eyed for changes for years, but policymakers and the alcohol industry have been unable to reach an agreement.
+The bill affects every level of the state’s alcohol industry governing the licensing, producing, selling and distribution of beer, wine and liquor.
+The so-called three-tier system, created in the 1930s, has been eyed for changes for years, but policy makers and the alcohol industry have been unable to reach agreement.

 The proposal addresses issues that have become a “daily pain in the butt for retailers," said Brandon Scholz, president and CEO of the Wisconsin Grocers Association.